pataskad/book-js-library/README.md

 The goal of this project is to further extend my working knowledge and understanding of objects, prototypes, and how they come together to create more efficient solutions to JavaScript based applications.
 The primary technical goal of this project is to further my understanding of JavaScript objects and specifically object constructors while also making use of object prototypes for maximum performance to reduce excess processes as much as possible in order to avoid technical debt.

+# Outlook #

+After a short period of time spent away from this project and working on new projects I intend to come back and set up storage options along with a user authentication process to allow individual users to have their own account and save their book libraries without losing data.

 # Based on 'The Odin Project' Curriculum #

 This project has been outlined by The Odin Project course curriculum with the extent of help being given being a rough idea of what order and steps to take to create this project.
 Other than that, this project is entirely put together based upon my own research and skills built up over the course of my studies the last couple months.